P-R-E-Z/przcfg/README.md

-Personal scoped dotfile configs for `prz`.
+Personal scoped dotfile configs for `Prez`.

 This repo contains modular configurations used across my Fedora 42 Workstation setups.
 Each folder is purpose-built for a specific tool, keeping configs easy to track and deploy.